akeneo/pim-api-docs/content/concepts/target-market-settings.md

 ### Focus on the units

-For each measurement family, a unit is defined as standard and used to convert the other units using on or several conversion operations.
+For each measurement family, a unit is defined as standard and used to convert the other units using one or several conversion operations.

 Each unit follows the same format:
 ```json